 PART V, CALIFORNIA EARNED INCOME TAX CREDIT.
 This part is completed for you based on the information you previously supplied.
-The official form consists of only one line, but the computation for this line involves the FTB's California Earned Income Tax Credit Worksheet and their 6-page 2017 Earned Income Tax Credit Table.
+The official form consists of only one line in this part, but the computation for this line involves the FTB's California Earned Income Tax Credit Worksheet and their 8-page 2019 Earned Income Tax Credit Table.
 These computations are fully automatic based on prior entries, and are summarized for you on-screen.

 California Earned Income Tax Credit Worksheet.
-This worksheet, shown on page 4 of the FTB's 2017 Instructions for Form 3514, is completed for you based on prior entries and the FTB's 2017 Earned Income Tax Credit Table (on pages 5 through 10 of the instructions).
+This worksheet, shown on page 5 of the FTB's 2019 Instructions for Form 3514, is completed for you based on prior entries and the FTB's 2019 Earned Income Tax Credit Table (on pages 6 through 13 of the instructions).

-- W1 California earned income. (auto-calc) Taken from the previous result for this item, this is just total wages on Forms W-2 for most taxpayers. - W2 Amount on line W1 in the EITC table. [auto-calc] The amount on line W1 is found in the FTB table, then a credit is taken from the column that corresponds to the number of qualifying children that you are claiming. - W3 Amount from federal Form 1040, line 38. (auto-calc) Taken from line 2 of Form 3514, which stems from line 27, column A, of Schedule CA. - W4 Are amounts on lines W1 and W3 the same? (auto-calc) Answered as the label implies.
+- W1 California earned income. (auto-calc) Taken from the previous result for this item, this is just total wages on Forms W-2 for most taxpayers. - W2 Amount on line W1 in the EITC tαble. (auto-calc) The amount on line W1 is found in the FTB table, then a credit is taken from the column that corresponds to the number of qualifying children that you are claiming. - W3 Amount from federal Form 1040, line 8b. (auto-calc) Taken from line 2 of Form 3514, which stems from line 23, column A, of Schedule CA, Part I, Section C. - W4 Are amounts on lines W1 and W3 the same? (auto-calc) Answered as the label implies.
 If Yes, the computation is complete and the amount on line W2 is used for line W6 of this worksheet and line 20 of Form 3514.
-If No, you must proceed to line W5. - W5 Is line W3 less than defined threshold? (auto-calc) For 2017, if you have no qualifying children, answered Yes only if line W3 is less than \$3,446.
-If 1 qualifying child, answered Yes only if line W3 is less than \$5,175.
-If 2 or more qualifying children, answered Yes only if line W3 is less than \$7,265.
-These income thresholds correspond to the income levels at which the greatest credit results for the number of children claimed. - Amount on line 3 in the EITC table. (auto-calc) If the answer to the preceding question is Yes, this calculation is skipped and the amount on line W2 is used for line W6.
-Otherwise, the amount on line W3 is found in the FTB table and shown here.
+If No, you must proceed to line W5.